Skip to content

 Do I need life insurance?

 Determining whether you need life insurance largely depends on your personal and financial circumstances.
-If you have people who depend on your income, life insurance becomes a critical consideration.
+An advisor will explain that if you have people who depend on your income, life insurance becomes a key consideration.
 Mortgage life cover can help clear a mortgage or other outstanding debts.
 It can also provide a lump sum or regular income to help your loved ones with the cost of day-to-day living.

 How do I choose the best life insurance policy?